MClarkDev/Arylic32/README.md

 After a period of inactivity (12 seconds), the device will go back into a deep sleep.

-There are 5 buttons currently supported:
+A rotary encoder wheel in addition to 5 directional buttons are use for device operations.

+Supported features:

-- N: Volume + 5%
+- N: Play Preset #1
-- S: Volume - 5%
 - E: Next Track
 - W: Prev Track
+- S: Ungroup Device
-- C: Play / Pause
+- C: Play / Pause / Wake

+- Wheel+ : Volume +5%
+- Wheel- : Volume -5%

 ## Status LED